True Faith (band)

-True Faith is a band from the Philippines, formed in 1991.
-They have become one of the Philippines' most popular and accomplished bands.
+True Faith is a band from the Philippines formed in 1991.
+The band took its name from New Order's 1987 single "True Faith", revealing the group's new wave origins.
+In its early days, True Faith mined mid-1980s new wave sounds for its breezy pop formula.

-The band took its name from New Order's 1987 hit single "True Faith", revealing the group's new wave origins.
-At first, True Faith mined mid-1980s new wave sounds for its breezy pop formula, but the group eventually ventured further into the Philippine mainstream, firmly embracing middle of the road radio.
-Under the Viva Records label, the band has 13 best-selling albums.
+History

 Early career

 In 1993, a demo tape of the band's song "Perfect", a romantic ballad with jangling guitars and longing vocals à la the Railway Children and the Lotus Eaters, hit number one on the Manila Top 40 radio station 99.5 RT FM (now 99.5 Play FM).
-The accessibility of "Perfect" opened the doors to the masses, a much larger crowd than the cult of fans who watched them perform new wave covers in small clubs.
-Signed to EMI Music in the Philippines, True Faith's 1995 album, Build, was the group's first big smash, elevating it to superstar status in its native land.
+The accessibility of "Perfect" opened the doors to a much larger crowd than the cult of fans who watched them perform new wave covers in small clubs.
+Signed to EMI Music in the Philippines, True Faith's 1995 album, Build, was the group's first big smash.